SameerManjrekar/nextjs14-evento-app/README.md

 ## About SameerEvento

 This is a practice Next js 14 project using Prisma ORM, PostgreSQL on Neon serverless database, TailwindCSS and also using Cache for Prisma queries

+## Deployment

+This website is deployed on https://nextjs14-sameer-evento-app.vercel.app/